-CO2 supercritical fluid: When carbon dioxide is put under high pressure (at least 73,900mb) and at a high temperature (32.0 °C), it converts into a supercritical fluid, which has solvation properties of a liquid and permeation properties of a gas.
+CO2 supercritical fluid: Putting carbon dioxide under high pressure (at least 73,900mb) and at a high temperature (32.0 °C) allows it to convert into a supercritical fluid, which has solvation properties of a liquid and permeation properties of a gas.

 Carbon dioxide extraction extracts a wide variety of compounds rendering the extract more concentrated and close to the original.
-The final product contains no traces of carbon dioxide.
-Expensive equipment is required to carry out this process.
+As a result, the final product contains no traces of carbon dioxide.
+It will require expensive equipment to carry out this process.

-Damask roses are also dried to generate edible form of the petals.
-The dried petals are eaten to resolve digestive issues.
+Dried damask roses generate an edible form of the petals, which help to resolve digestive issues.
 Iranian people also use dried rose petals with yoghurt.

 Other products made from Damask rose include:

 - Ethanolic extracts

 Of these, ethanol, chloroform, and aqueous extracts are common in research purposes.

 Health benefits of Damask rose

 Damask rose has many health benefits due to its antimicrobial effects, anti-inflammatory properties, laxative effects, ophthalmic uses, and hypnotic effects.